mau-network/mau/README.md

 * The user will be able to post and read posts from any application that can access your disk like a command-line tool, an extension in your text editor, a desktop GUI. and on phones any App that has permission to access the disk
 * Deleting the user's copy of the data will be a simple directory deletion.
 * Data can live on remote device accessed by a network file system.
+* Deleting a post is a simple file deletion

 ## Data format